 Here are a few pertinent facts:

-- The change only affects mobile users and their search results.
-Desktop users are unaffected.
+- The Google mobile update only affects mobile device users and their search results.
+Desktop users’ results are unaffected.

-- The change isn’t the only factor in ranking mobile websites.
-In fact, it’s one of numerous factors that could easily impede your search results more than their new change alone.
+- This change isn’t the only factor in ranking mobile websites.
+In fact, it’s one of numerous factors that could easily affect your search rankings more than their new change alone.

 - Your site will not disappear from searches as a result of this change.

-- If you aren’t in a competitive business/industry or are highly targeted in your digital marketing, this change may have little to no affect.
+- If you aren’t in a competitive business/industry, or are highly targeted in your digital marketing strategy, this change may have little to no effect.

 We highly recommend building websites that fully support mobile devices to give your web users the best browsing experience possible.
-If a website redesign is in your budget, this is one of several good reasons to get going – not the only one.
+If a website redesign is in your budget, this is a good reason to get going.